nterreri/thesis/report/appendix.md

 Depending on the framework used, it may be necessary to create a proxy for a unit of software implemented in other languages than Python.
-This is made easier by the various Python compilers that allow other languages to be used together with Python[^hitchhike].
+This is made easier by the various Python compilers that allow other languages to be called from Python code[^hitchhike].

 Effectively, the BotRivescript class only expects its interpreter to expose a "reply" method, but other aspects of the implementation may change as well such as